cruise-automation/webviz/README.md

 We have a [Slack workspace](https://github.com/cruise-automation/webviz/issues/461) to make it easier to ask questions and chat with other people who use Webviz.
 Join using the latest link posted [here](https://github.com/cruise-automation/webviz/issues/461).

+## How to use Webviz

+We have in-app help resources.
+Go to the [application](https://webviz.io/app/) and click the "?" icon in the top right.
+Each individual panel also has a "?" icon in its top right.

 ## Running the static Webviz application

 We recommend using the [hosted version of Webviz](https://webviz.io/app/?demo), which can connect to your [rosbridge_server](http://wiki.ros.org/rosbridge_suite/Tutorials/RunningRosbridge) or stream in bag data from your S3/GCS bucket.
 This way you'll always use the latest version of Webviz.